gohanko/asanitize/README.md

 # asanitize
 ![Status](https://github.com/gohanko/asanitize/actions/workflows/tests.yml/badge.svg)

 A simple commandline tool to bulk delete messages/posts from your social media accounts.
-Please beware that using this tool on some services such as Discord is against their TOS and you might get banned.
+Please beware that this tool might be against TOS of some services, and you might get banned.

 ## Installation
 Python 3.6+ is required.
 For instructions on installing Python and pip see "The Hitchhiker's Guide to Python" [Installation Guides](https://docs.python-guide.org/starting/installation/)

-Once you have Python installed, you can run the following to install `asanitize`.
+Once installed, run the following to install `asanitize`.

 ```bash
 pip install git+https://github.com/gohanko/asanitize
 ```

 ## Usage
-After installing the software, you can visit the help page via `python -m asanitize -h` for help on how to use it.
-Every service has its own help page as well, you can check them by running `python -m asanitize <service> -h`.
-Currently supported services are `reddit` and `discord`.

-### Configuration Files
-For users who wants to automate the task, `asanitize` also allows for the use of configuration files.
-This will allow users to set authentication tokens as well as different behaviours without typing it out everytime.

-You can tell `asanitize` which file to look at by using the `--useconfig` flag after selecting which service you want to use.
-For example, `python -m asanitize <service> --useconfig <location>`.

-Config example:
+### Visiting the help page
+Users can visit the main and service specific help page via:
+- `python -m asanitize -h`, for main page.
+- `python -m asanitize <service> -h`, for service specific help page.

+> NOTE: Currently supported services are `reddit` and `discord`.

+### To automate tasks (for cronjobs etc.)
+To automate tasks, `asanitize` supports configuration files.

+The requirements:
+- The content of the configuration file should be in `json` format.
+For example:
 ```json
 {
     "discord": {